-- 1. Never weld on a pressurized or a closed cylinder. - 2.
-Never allow an electrode holder, electrode, welding torch, or welding wire to touch the cylinder. - 3.
+- 1. Do not weld on a pressurized or closed cylinder. - 2.
+Do not allow an electrode holder, electrode, welding torch, or welding wire to touch the cylinder. - 3.
 Keep cylinders away from any electrical circuits, including welding circuits. - 4.
 Keep protective cap in place over the valve except when the cylinder is in use. - Use only correct gas shielding equipment designed specifically for the type of welding you will do.
 Maintain this equipment properly. - 6.
 Protect gas cylinders from heat, being struck, physical damage, slag, flames, sparks, and arcs. - 7.
-Always use proper procedures to move cylinders.
+Use proper procedures to move cylinders.